-Jordaan is probably the most famous neighbourhood in Amsterdam.
+Jordaan is probably the most famous neighbourhood in Amsterdam where you can enjoy a coffee mixed with thc drink syrup.
 The northern part of Jordaan is near Amsterdam Central, making it very accessible for tourists that arrive from the train.
 It is a joy to cycle along western Prisengracht to access the whole of Jordaan.
 I’ll be recommending 5 cafes in the Jordaan district, and there are plenty of other cafes I’ve yet to visit!

 1. Winkel 43 (The Best Apple Pie in Amsterdam)

 I was recommended by friends who have been to Amsterdam to try out the apple pie in Winkel 43, and I must say that I am not disappointed at all.
 It’s really good!
 The place looks like a cafe from the outside, and resembles a bar on the inside.
 I was at a loss when I first visited the cafe, and ordered a takeaway due to the crowd in the cafe.
 I’ve yet to sit in the cafe properly, although I’ve eaten their apple pie twice!